joa1rocha/asteriscos-wp/wp-content/plugins/jetpack/readme.txt

 === Jetpack by WordPress.com ===
 Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, clickysteve, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, erania-pinnera, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jblz, jasmussen, jeffgolenski, jeherve, jenhooks, jenia, jessefriedman, jgs, jkudish, jmdodd, joanrho, johnjamesjacoby, jshreve, keoshi, koke, kraftbj, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, MichaelArestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, oskosk, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stephdau, tmoorewp, tyxla, Viper007Bond, westi, yoavf, zinigor
-Tags: Jetpack, WordPress.com, backup, security, related posts, CDN, speed, anti-spam, social sharing, SEO, video, stats Stable tag: 6.4.2
+Tags: Jetpack, WordPress.com, backup, security, related posts, CDN, speed, anti-spam, social sharing, SEO, video, stats Stable tag: 7.6
-Requires at least: 4.7
+Requires at least: 5.1
+Requires PHP: 5.6
-Tested up to: 4.9
+Tested up to: 5.2

 The ideal plugin for stats, related posts, search engine optimization, social sharing, protection, backups, security, and more.

 == Description ==

-Hassle-free design, marketing, and security — all in one place.
+Security, performance, and site management: the best way to WordPress is with Jetpack.

+= 24/7 Site Security =
+Jetpack is your site's security detail, guarding you against brute-force attacks and unauthorized logins.
+Basic protection is always free, while premium plans add expanded backup and automated fixes.
+Jetpack's full suite of site security tools include:

+* Brute-force attack protection, spam filtering, and downtime monitoring.
+* Backups of your entire site, either once daily or in real time.
+* Secure login, with optional two-factor authentication.
+* Malware scanning, code scanning, and automated threat resolution.
+* A record of every change on your site to simplify troubleshooting.
+* Fast, priority support from WordPress experts.

-= Design Services =
+= Peak Performance =
-Create and customize your WordPress site from start to finish.
-Jetpack helps you with:

-* Hundreds of professional themes for any kind of site
-* Intuitive and powerful customization tools
-* Unlimited and high-speed image and video content delivery network
+Activate site accelerator tools and watch your page load times decrease -- we'll optimize your images and serve them from our own powerful global network, and speed up your mobile site to reduce bandwidth usage (and save money!).
+Connect Jetpack to take advantage of:

+* Images and static files, like CSS and JavaScript, served from our servers, not yours.
+* Elasticsearch-powered related content and site search, for relevant results with no drain on your servers.
-* Lazy image loading for a faster mobile experience
+* Lazy image loading for a faster mobile experience.
-* Integration with the official WordPress mobile apps
+* Unlimited and high-speed video via our content delivery network.

-= Marketing Services =
+= Effortless Site Management =
-Measure, promote, and earn money from your site.
-Jetpack helps you with:
+Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
+Built it, share it, and watch it grow with:

-* Site stats and analytics
+* Advanced site stats and analytics for understanding your audience.
-* Automated social media posting and scheduling in advance
-* Elasticsearch-powered related content and site search
+* Hundreds of professional themes, for a pro site no matter what your niche.
+* Intuitive and powerful customization tools to match your website to your brand.
+* Simple PayPal payment buttons for selling products and services.
-* SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com
+* SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com to maximize your reach.
-* Advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo
+* An advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo.
-* Simple PayPal payment buttons

-= Security Services =
-Stop worrying about data loss, downtime, and hacking.
-Jetpack helps you with:

-* Brute force attack protection, spam filtering, and downtime monitoring
-* Daily or real-time backups of your entire site
-* Secure logins with optional two-factor authentication
-* Malware scanning, code scanning, and automated threat resolution
-* Fast, priority support from WordPress experts
+* Integration with the official WordPress mobile apps, to manage your site from anywhere.

 = Expert Support =
 We have a global team of Happiness Engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).